 Night of Fear / Inn of the Damned

 The Road Warrior

-Unfortunately, some key films briefly available on Region 4 DVD are now virtually impossible to find, but if you get the chance, also keep an eye out for Alvin Purple, Alvin Rides Again, Last of the Knucklemen, High Rolling, The Odd Angry Shot, and Petersen.
+Unfortunately, some key films briefly available on Region 4 DVD are now virtually impossible to find, but if you get the chance, also keep an eye out for Alvin Purple, Alvin Rides Again, Last of the Knucklemen, High Rolling, and Petersen.